tc39/proposal-pattern-matching/README.md

 (for the purpose of [extractor patterns](#extractor-patterns)) is an iterator containing the (possibly auto-unboxed) primitive value.

-All other platform objects also expose built-in Symbol.matcher methods, matching if and only if the matchable is of the same type (again using brand-checking to verify, similar to Array.isArray()).
+All other platform objects also expose built-in Symbol.customMatcher methods, matching if and only if the matchable is of the same type (again using brand-checking to verify, similar to Array.isArray()).
 The built-in matcher is treated as always returning `true` or `false`.